-We are committed to Tikkun Olam (repairing the world).
-We support our community and beyond, by engaging in local, national, and Jewish-focused activities.
+We are committed to Tikkun Olam (repairing the world) by supporting our greater Jewish community and beyond and engaging in local, national, and Jewish-focused activities.

 Racial Justice Initiatives